damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

     - The ADD-ONS shall enable the food producer to store food
       - 1.1 solid (10 kilos)
       - 1.2 liquid (5 litrs)
-    - The ADD-ONS shall enable the food producer to heat up food
+    - The ADD-ONS shall enable the food producer to heat food
       -  2.1solid (150 deg Celcius)
       - 2.2 liquid (80 deg Celcius)
     - The ADD-ONS shall enable the food producer to cool down food for 4 hours